 3. Taglines in professional services firms are written/approved by committee.
 As a result, “Just do it.” becomes “We strive to design our client service with integrity to help you produce lasting results.”
 You’re laughing or moaning because you know it is true.

-Memorable and meaningful taglines are not impossible to find.
+Memorable and meaningful professional services taglines are not impossible to find.

 The best place to look is at firms with exceptional cultures.
 A clear, strong culture is the precursor to a tagline with any possibility of power and uniqueness.

 Take, for example, Accenture’s “High Performance Delivered.”
 It is not particularly innovative nor original.
 Accenture didn’t even create the concept of high performance.
 The tagline was not developed in committee; leadership dictated it at the highest level and established a mandate.
 The firm realigned the intellectual capital engine of the entire firm to support and demonstrate it.
 And, most importantly, a culture of confidence was unleashed to deliver it.
 Then, Tiger came into the picture.